 A Sicillian marinara sauce recipe is the epitome of the saying that less is more.
 Crushed tomatoes, garlic and basil combine for a sauce that is delicious on spaghetti or in lasagna.
-Serve the sauce with a side of garlic pull apart bread and a tossed salad with Italian dressing for a family meal.
-This marinara sauce recipe freezes well so make a big pot and save some for later.

 This week’s Sunday Supper is all about sauce!
 I have been on a hunt for a good homemade marinara sauce for what seems like forever.
 I’m pretty sure I’ve tried almost every recipe variation you can find on the internet and nothing turned out the way I wanted it to.
 And then one day it occurred to me to ask an Italian mama to help me learn how to make “sauce” and she did!
 It tuns out that I was probably overdoing it and adding too much to what should be a very simple recipe.

 This is a Sicillian marinara sauce because recipe it basically only uses tomatoes, garlic and basil.
 Sicillians only add oregano if you want to turn the sauce in to pizza sauce.
 I generally start the sauce in the morning and let it simmer until lunch.
 This is definitely one dish that gets better with time so make it a day ahead or even freeze it for later.